 Can Industry 4.0 Generate Revenue Growth?

-Industry 4.0 can help companies generate and sustain revenue streams.
 One of the greatest challenges manufacturing companies face in today’s global, competitive landscape is generating and sustaining growth of revenue.
 Because the manufacturing industry is variant-rich and often reliant on complex partner networks spread across the globe, manufacturing companies often operate in a ‘lean and mean’ context where profits can be fairly small and margins for error in terms of investment and return are razor thin.
 As a result, companies must deploy a number of concepts, platforms, and campaigns to help bolster revenue, optimize processes, and eliminate instances of waste or redundancy.

 Enter Industry 4.0 and its ability to help companies refine and streamline processes, increase efficiencies, and enhance the capacity to understand a company’s holistic supply situation.
 By combining such existing processes or platforms like planning, production, warehousing, and transportation into a digital, integrated, Industry 4.0 is a blueprint for a completely optimized production sequence that resonates across each touch point of the value chain, from the factory floor to the customer’s door.